Fixed-gear bicycle: Legality

-Austria – Brakeless bicycles are not legal to be driven on public roads.
+Austria – Brakeless bicycles are illegal to ride on public roads.
 Every bike has to have two independent brakes, several reflectors and front and back lighting when conditions require it.

 Australia – Bicycles are regarded as vehicles under the Road Rules in every state.
 A bike is required by law to have at least one functioning brake.

 Belgium – All bicycles are required to have easy-to-hear bells and working brakes on both wheels.
-Lights and reflectors are not required on race, mountain, and children's bikes when not used after dark.
-Other (normal) bikes need reflectors and lights.
+Lights and reflectors are not required on race, mountain, and children's bikes during daylight hours.
+Other (normal) bicycles need reflectors and lights.
 These lights may be attached to the body and may blink.

 Brazil – Brazilian Traffic Law, article 105, subheading VI, says that, for bicycles, "bells, rear, front, sides and pedals signaling, and rear-view mirror on the left" are mandatory.
 Albeit, nothing is explicitly said about bicycle brakes.

 Canada – Laws vary by province, and are controlled by highway and traffic acts.
 In Ontario and in Québec, a rear brake is required, and not having one may subject the rider to a fine.
 Alberta requires one functioning brake.

 Denmark – All bicycles are required to have working brakes on both wheels, reflectors, and bells.

-France – A bike must have 2 brakes, 2 lights, numerous reflectors, and a ringer to be approved for road traffic.
-The laws are rarely enforced, however, and the sight of all kinds of non-officially-approved bikes is common.
+France – Bicycles must have two brakes, two lights, numerous reflectors, and a bell to be approved for road traffic.
+The laws are rarely enforced, however, and all kinds of unapproved bicycles are common.